Arduino SH1106 OLED Tutorial: I2C Wiring, Text, Bitmaps & Animations

 After uploading the code, the Adafruit logo will appear on the screen.
 This is shown in the image below.

-Displaying Text and Graphics on SH1106 OLED
+Displaying Text, Numbers and Shapes on SH1106

 In this section, we’ll go step by step — from showing simple text to drawing geometric shapes like lines, rectangles, and circles.
 We’ll also learn how to adjust display contrast and enable text scrolling for better visual effects.

-Displaying Simple Text
+Displaying Simple Text on SH1106

 Displaying text on the SH1106 OLED is straightforward.
 The GFX library lets you choose text size, color, and cursor position.
 Here’s a simple example: